milesstroud/musicaroundtheworld/README.md

 ![picture](figures/Danceability_corr.png)

-With an R<sup>2</sup> of only .6% ofthe variation in chart position is explained by danceability.
+With an R<sup>2</sup> of only .006, only .6% of the variation in chart position is explained by danceability.
 This does not provide strong evidence to support their consistent, reliable importance to defining a chart topping song.

 My second linear regression is based on the presumption that since hip-hop, a music form reliant on rhyming and heavy lyricism, is so prevalent in the United States top charts now, speechiness may be related to chart position.
 This proved true, showing a similar negative association to that of danceability, F(1,5998) = 70.14, p < .001.), and R<sup>2</sup> = .01.
 Now, since hip-hop's originated in the Bronx of New York, other countries may not resonate with it quite as much yet which may show itself in decreased speechiness for other countries.
 I felt this would be an interesting feature to look at by country.